 Every major sport has long fantasized about creating a global super league.
 The mere sighting of English soccer’s so-called “big five” clubs—Arsenal, Chelsea, Liverpool, Manchester City, and Manchester United—meeting with representatives of American billionaire Stephen Ross last year sent the soccer world into a frenzy.
 Was soccer taking a bold step to creating a European league with other heavyweights like Real Madrid and Bayern Munich?

-“Borders are artificial lines.
-The more we get away from those kind of things, the more harmoniously the whole world will live.”
 The Americans are already showing what a global soccer league could look like.
 Over the past few years, champions from England, Germany, Italy, China, and Australia have played in an US tournament called the International Champion Cup (ICC), which takes place during pre-season.
 Once dismissed as kind of joke, a match between Bayern Munich and Real Madrid drew in more than 80,000 fans in New Jersey.
 This year, it featured the first clásico in North America, between Real Madrid and Barcelona, in Miami.

 The frontman of the ICC, Charlie Stillitano, hasn’t been shy about his true intentions—restructuring Europe’s elite Champion’s League into something bigger.
 He says that “teams could easily represent Tokyo, Beijing, and New York to take on the big European and South American clubs in a World Super League.”